 Creating Excel worksheets for LH and RH data

-This Excel tutorial requires Excel2007 or later.
+This Excel tutorial uses Excel V16.
 Check the supported versions of Excel here.

 This tutorial builds on the previous tutorial, Creating Excel worksheets for front and rear suspensions and will show how to build a complete set of worksheets, FrontLH, FrontRH, RearLH, and RearRH.

 This tutorial uses the SRD912 demo file, but you can use your own data.

 Because we are demonstrating the ability to update data according to the worksheet name you should change one or more input dimensions to force the results to be asymmetric.
 Then it is easy to see that the correct data is updated on the correct worksheet.